bouncychair/SportsAccounting2D/README.md

 |  Miroslav Penchev  |
 |   Kareem Glasgow   |
 |    Rob Veldman     |

-Repository for the assignment from company Quintor.
-The team is to do the finance application for Sports Clubs.
-Its role is to manage bank transfers for the members and facilities.
-This project would be made with help of the databases and APIs, thus making data processing easier.

 ## Coding Conventions
 This part will clarify the structure and naming norms that code needs to match